This short course is a totally immersive introduction to Japanese Language and Culture

 YMCA Global Study has teamed up with the Osaka YMCA International Language School to offer university students an amazing and authentic Japanese Language and Culture Short Course.

-The main objective of the course is to consolidate and expand upon students’ basic knowledge of the Japanese language by improving their reading, writing, listening and speaking ability in an immersive environment which is matched to their current ability.
+The main objective of the course is to help students develop a greater understanding of Japanese language and culture.
+Over 3 weeks students will be immersed in the Japanese way of life, attending daily language classes aimed at improving their reading, writing, listening and speaking ability in an immersive environment which is matched to their current ability.
 The course will also help students gain a deeper appreciation of Japanese history, society and culture with a number of experiences in Kansai, Japan such as: